The Test manager

 The Eyes Test Manager UI is divided into a number of pages.
 Each page supports a different aspect of your visual UI testing workflow.
 In the section below, you can read an overview of the functionality provided by each page.
 Click on the page name to see a full description of the page.

 - Test results

 - This page displays test run results and allows you to determine if and where the baseline should be updated.
-On this page, you can easily see if a mismatch was found even in a large batch of tests, and tests with many steps.
-You can view the captured and baseline images, and determine if a baseline image in some step of a particular test should be updated to the image that was captured in the last run or not.
+On this page, you can easily see if a mismatch was found even in a large batch of tests, or tests with many steps.
+You can view the captured and baseline images, and determine if a baseline image in a step of a particular test should be updated to the image that was captured in the last test run or not.
 Tools are provided that allow you to annotate the baseline steps by adding issues and remarks and to mark regions that should have a special match sensitivity level.
 You can assign individual test results to team members to follow up on specific issues.

 - Apps & tests

 - On this page, you can see all the application and test names used in your team's test runs.
 You can delete or change these names.
 You can see a list of all the baselines of any application/test pair and can display the history of revisions of any baseline.
 You can open the test results viewer to see the test results of particular runs.

 - This page lists all the baselines of your chosen branch.
 It allows you to search for a particular test or step, organize the test and step information in various ways, and to see the test metadata and step images.
 On this page, you can delete baselines or copy them to other branches.
 You can also see the history of any baseline, compare revisions, and open the test results viewer to a particular run of the baseline.

 - This page allows you to see all the different execution environments under which visual UI tests were run by your team.
 This page also provides a way to assign a name to a specific environment and to rename or delete existing names.